You must have access to a Linux server with a standard user account that has sudo privileges.

 s: Setting this to “apache” will automatically configure Bold BI with the Apache server.

-Example for new installation:
+Example for new installation with http host URL:

 sudo bash install-boldbi.sh -i new -u www-data -h http://linux.example.com -s apache